-At first glance these ideas sound nice, don’t they?
-But this is because of assumptions we have about what they mean which are not shared with activists.
-In their opinion Diversity never means diversity of thought (or race or gender).
+At first glance, these ideas sound nice, don’t they?
+But this is because of assumptions we have about what they mean, which are not shared with activists.
+In their opinion, Diversity never means diversity of thought (or race or gender).
 Inclusion doesn’t mean including all people.
 It means bringing in more people of the same ideology under the guise of diversity and inclusion.
-It is the reason people that share a preferred race, for example, BIPOC (Black, Indigenous, and People of Color) or sexual orientation, as LGBT+, but not their ideology, are viciously attacked.
-Larry Elder, a black conservative radio moderator who ran for the governor position of California was called
+This is the reason people that share a preferred race, for example, BIPOC (Black, Indigenous, and People of Color) or sexual orientation, as LGBT+, but not their ideology, are viciously attacked.
+Larry Elder, a black conservative radio moderator who ran for the governor position of California, was called

 Equity is even more worrying because it stands for equality of outcome.
 It means that if you see any difference in gender, sex, race, or any other attribute, the reason is always a systemic underlying condition that holds people down.
 It ignores preference, interest, merit, diligence, hard work, genes, or luck as contributing factors.
 Ironically, gender activists try to reduce a multi-level problem to a binary in this case.